MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/dom-leaks.md

 The `collectOldMessages` method of the `Room` class (on line 26) contains comments about a potential leak, and recommends making a single cache for all `Room` instances, instead of a cache for each `Room` instance, and then monitoring how many elements get into that cache over time.

-There is a potential leak here.
-The cleanup in this method occurs at a different rate than the addition of new messages.
+There is a potential leak in the existing code, because the cleanup in this method occurs at a different rate than the addition of new messages.
 We can easily find ourselves in a situation where we have messages in the cache that don't need (or can't) be reused right away.
 This is not likely to become too much, but the cache is per-room, which multiplies the problem.

 <!-- ====================================================================== -->